These delicious crispy crunchy fried sage leaves are a perfect topping for soups, burgers, salads, or even eaten as a snack!

 Use the sage leaves whole or crumble them.

-Cooking Tips - Make sure to get the oil hot before adding the sage.
-If the sage doesn't sizzle when you add it to the oil, the oil is not hot enough.
-Test the heat by adding one piece of sage and making sure it sizzles before adding the rest.
+Cooking Tips - Get the oil hot before adding the sage.
+It is not hot enough if the sage doesn't sizzle when you add it to the oil.
+Test the heat by adding one piece of sage and ensuring it sizzles before adding the rest.

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.